juhyeonkim95/TaxiSimulatorOnGraph/README.md

 # TaxiSimulatorOnGraph
 ![teasure](assets/seoul.png)

-This repository is the official implementation of "Optimizing Large-Scale Fleet Management on a Road Network using Multi-Agent Deep Reinforcement Learning with Graph Neural Network" by Juhyeon Kim and Kihyun Kim (ITSC 2021).
+This repository is the official implementation of ["Optimizing Large-Scale Fleet Management on a Road Network using Multi-Agent Deep Reinforcement Learning with Graph Neural Network"](https://arxiv.org/abs/2011.06175) by Juhyeon Kim and Kihyun Kim (ITSC 2021).

-Because we use the company's data, we will disclose the data after consulting with the company.

 ## Requirements